Re-classifying a Point Cloud in FME

 ree params.PNG

-This expression checks the color of each pixel.
-It sets the classification of green pixels to 3 (vegetation), and other colors to 2 (ground).
+This expression checks each pixel's color.
+It assigns green pixels to class 3 (vegetation) and other colors to class 2 (ground).

 5. Add a PointCloudOnRasterComponentSetter

-Overlay the points identified as ground points (class 2) with the prepared orthophoto.
+Overlay the ground points (class 2) identified with the prepared orthophoto.
 Add another PointCloudOnRasterComponentSetter.
 Connect the Tester’s “Passed” output to the “PointCloud” input.
 Connect the RasterExpressionEvaluator “Result” output to the “Raster” input.

 PCORCS2.PNG